Interested in becoming an RPA student?

 Applying to RPA is easy.
 Just follow the steps below:

 Learn About RPA

 This is an important step.
 RPA public charter school is different than other high schools in Bend and Redmond and, as a result, is a different experience with different expectations.
 Not all students are ready for RPA’s student-led learning environment, and it is best to determine this before applying.
 So, study our website; talk with current students, staff, and parents; attend “Experience RPA!”
-Preview Night in March or call and schedule a personal high school or middle school tour.
+Preview Night in February or call and schedule a tour of our campus(es).

 If RPA is the right fit for you, complete an application online.
 Click on the “Apply Now” tab at the top of the home page and fill out the application.
 We accept applications for student transfer all year long, so apply today!